 The remaining 16,000 students or so—those whose scores put them in the top 99th percentile in their state—become National Merit Semifinalists.
 Of these, around half win scholarships after submitting their high school records, as well as recommendations from teachers and a personal essay.
 Some students win a $2500 scholarship from the National Merit Corporation, while others may win larger awards from colleges hoping to attract top scorers.

-To Take the PSAT or Not Take, That is the Question
+To Take or Not to Take the PSAT, That is the Question

 Even if you do not ultimately qualify for a scholarship, taking the PSAT has several benefits.

-The PSAT can also give you a general idea of how well you'll do on the SAT.
+- Your PSAT results can give you a general idea of how well you'll do on the SAT.
 This will help you figure out which colleges to begin considering, as well as which areas of knowledge to brush up on.